tartley/missile-commander/README.md

 ## TODO

-* cities can get destroyed
+- cities can get destroyed
+* Destroyed city gains smoke
+* Undestroyed city loses smoke
+  (and for this one, possibly we can just free the emitter and instantly lose the in-flight particles)
 * All cities destroyed is game over
 * Each city has a name label?